Ansu Fati becomes youngest scorer in El Clasico history | Goal.com

 It took Fati a mere three minutes to restore partity at Camp Nou, however, finding himself on the end of a fine cut-back from Jordi Alba to level things at 1-1.

-In doing so, the youngster reserved his place in Clasico folklore as the youngest ever to find the net in the historical fixture.
+In doing so, the youngster reserved his place in Clasico folklore as the youngest ever to find the net in the historical fixture this century in La Liga.

 ⚽@ANSUFATI— FC Barcelona (@FCBarcelona_cat) October 24, 2020